 Ordinarily, I’d sigh in annoyance at the “amnesiac character wakes up and has to discover the plot” device.
 It’s a trope which makes things easy for a lazy writer: because the protagonist knows nothing about the setting or plot, you have a convenient excuse to write lots of exposition scenes where people explain things to them.
 You don’t have to subtly weave the reader’s discovery of the setting throughout the book, because the reader can learn about it at the same time and in the same manner as the protagonist.

 However, it works well in Azure Bonds for a couple of reasons.
 First, she’s only missing several months, not her entire memory.
-You don’t have to go through the often-tedious process of watching the protagonist learn everything about the setting and her capabilities — she starts the novel knowing who she is and being familiar with the world, and the reader learns about these things through her internal monologue instead of discovering them along with the character.
+You don’t have to go through the often-tedious process of watching the protagonist learn everything about the setting and her capabilities — she starts the novel knowing who she is and being familiar with the world, and the reader learns about these things through her internal monologue instead of sitting through heaps of clunky exposition.
 Second, and more importantly, the missing memories take a back seat in the story to her quest to learn about and remove the titular tattoo.
 The missing memories are more of a side effect of the real problem rather than the central motivation for her character, and serve to reinforce the novel’s theme of discovering identity.